 Ocrolus PPP automates the classification and extraction of data from documents required to convert SBA PPP loans into forgivable grants.

-Since the initial CARES program launched, Ocrolus’ cloud-based solution has been deployed by numerous lenders to process over 500K PPP applications.
+Since the initial CARES program launched, Ocrolus’ cloud-based solution has been deployed by numerous lenders to process hundreds of thousands of PPP applications.
 Ocrolus captures and digitizes payroll reports, bank statements, tax forms and other documents to substantiate and calculate PPP loan requests.
 As these loans are now becoming eligible for conversion to forgivable grants, originating lenders are facing the administrative burden of calculating payroll, utility, rent and mortgage payments by each borrower.
 Additionally, lenders need to document each calculation and provide best efforts to verify that the information is correct.

 As with the PPP loan origination program, Ocrolus is able to quickly on-board lenders with both batch image capture as well as direct API integration with existing loan origination programs.